-Originally, we hoped to publish it with Titan Books but, due to a disagreement about the content, they passed on the proposal and co-author and -creator, Malcolm Bennet, sadly died while we were still in negotiations.
-After another year of stalled plans, we were finally approached by Eyewear Press who promised us complete artistic control and final edit (thanks, guys!) and the result is now available online.
+Originally, we hoped to publish it with Titan Books but, due to a disagreement about the content, they passed on the proposal and co-author and -creator, Malcolm Bennett, sadly died while we were still in negotiations.
+After another year of stalled plans, we were finally approached by Eyewear Press who promised us complete artistic control and final edit and the result is now available online.

 It was the summer of 1977 that I first ran into Malcolm at a dance in our home town.
 I remember the place: the glorious modernist Riverside ballroom, part of the New Brighton baths complex that was later destroyed in a storm.
 Inside, thugs and students eyed up the local talent.
 I was there with my mates; a motley crew of druggies, lefties and punks.
 You could have cut the atmosphere with a knife – that’s why everyone was armed.

 Suddenly, a gasp went up, the crowd parted and a big, burly bully burst in.
 Six foot seven in his leper-skin levi’s, a youth stood aloft, bursting to shout.

 His bold entrance sent ripples of gossip around the room.